Automattic/host-partner-documentation/woocommerce/install.md

 # Install Product

-Installs a product belogns to the host-plan on the linked site.
+Install a product from the plan on the connected site.

 ```
 POST /install